sagemath/sagewiki_to_gh-2022-10-10/days99.md

 Sam-Snowden.
 However, no computer implementation exists for doing this, so the goal of this project is to provide one.

+=== Maps between toric varieties or between simplicity complexes (Greg Smith) ===

+        Option 1) Add new functionality to the NormalToricVarieties package related to toric maps.
+        This likely involves adding a new Type called “ToricMaps”, creating basic constructors (such as the canonical map associated to a blowup) and tests (such as isProper).
+        More ambiguously, it would also create the induced maps on toric divisors, coherent sheafs, and intersection rings.
+One might even hope to compute higher direct images is some cases (although this would likely require new algorithms).
+This option only makes sense if there are enough participants with a sufficiently strong background in toric geometry.
+I already have some code to get things started.

+        Option 2) Add new functionality to the SimplicialComplexes package related to simplicial maps.
+        Again, this likely involves adding a new Type, creating basic constructors, and appropriate Boolean-valued methods.
+Creating the induced maps on Chain Complexes would be a key application—one would like to have all of the elementary operations from algebraic topology.
+One would also like to add a database of “classic” examples.
+I believe that some first steps in this direction were taken at the 2017 Macaulay2 workshop in Berkeley, but the changes haven’t yet been incorporated into the distributed version.
+        This project has the advantage having much smaller prerequisites.

 === More projects to be posted.
-Please feel free to add your own interests or email Gregg (musiker at math dot umn dot edu) or Christine (berkesch at math dot umn dot edu) with them if you do not have direct wiki editing access. ===
+Please feel free to add your own interests or email Gregg (musiker at math dot umn dot edu) or Christine (cberkesc at math dot umn dot edu) with them if you do not have direct wiki editing access. ===